cafloyd/early-career/docs/job-hunting/job-boards.md

 - [Protege.dev](https://protege.dev/)
 - [No CS OK](https://nocsok.com/)
 - [4 Day Week](https://4dayweek.io/)
+- Not quite a job board, but a list of companies [hiring without whiteboards](https://github.com/poteto/hiring-without-whiteboards)

 ## Other places to find job listings

-Every style of technical interviewing has it flaws, but in my opinion whiteboard-style interviews are some of the worst (because they don't do an accurate job of gauging a candidate's ability to code).
-If you want to try to avoid them, here's a collection of companies [hiring without whiteboards](https://github.com/poteto/hiring-without-whiteboards).

 :::tip
 Job boards can be expensive, and not all companies post to them.
 If you have a dream company, it's a good idea to keep an eye on their "careers" page.
 It's also a great idea to join some local tech Slack communities - most have a job listings channel where people will post openings at their companies.